Cannabidiol (CBD) Oil

 What is CBD?

-CBD, which stands for cannabidiol, is the second-most-prominent cannabinoid, right behind tetrahydrocannabinol (THC), the cannabinoid which produces the psychotropic and intoxicating effects of cannabis.
-Phytocannabinoids, or cannabinoids made by the cannabis plant, interact with our endocannabinoid system (ECS), which consists of our body’s endocannabinoids, receptors that the cannabinoids bind to, and enzymes that break them down.
+Cannabidiol (CBD) is the second-most-prominent cannabinoid in marijuana, right behind tetrahydrocannabinol (THC), the cannabinoid which produces the psychotropic and intoxicating effects of cannabis.
+Phytocannabinoids, or cannabinoids made by the cannabis plant, interact with our endocannabinoid system (ECS), which consists of cannabinoids made by our bodies (endocannabinoids), receptors that the cannabinoids bind to, and enzymes that break them down.

 When you consume cannabis, phytocannabinoids bind to the body’s cannabinoid receptors and signal chemical responses from the body.
 CBD binds to both of the body’s most well-researched cannabinoid receptors, CB1 and CB2, as well as several other biological pathways.
 It activates, for example, one of the brain’s central serotonin receptors (5-HT1A), which may explain CBD’s potential to treat depression and anxiety.

-CBD’s interaction with the body is complex, and as a result, elicits a wide variety of potential therapeutic effects.
+CBD’s interaction with the body is complex, and, as a result, elicits a wide variety of possibly therapeutic effects.
 It also has the potential to both inhibit and contribute to the intoxicating effects of THC, possibly depending on how high the dose of CBD is compared with THC.

 Types of CBD Oil